BioData-PT/BiodataCrashCourse/Biodata.ptCrashCourses.md

 <img src="figs/plot unique sequences - percentage - solution-1.png" style="display: block; margin: auto;" />

 Yes.
 After you run the code above, you can realize that the different number of unique sequences across samples is dependent on *library size*, *i.e.*, the sequencing coverage or the total number of reads *per* sample.
-In average there was a reduction in the number of sequences of 73.1040136% for forward fastq files and 75.5445447% for the reverse fastq files.
+On average there was a reduction in the number of sequences of 73.1040136% for forward fastq files and 75.5445447% for the reverse fastq files.
 </p></details>

 <br>